Within home aquariums more often than not you will find that people tend to keep more popular species.

 As time goes on, your new tank inhabitant will slowly grow to recognize you and will eventually become accustomed to your feeding regime and may come out to greet you during this period.

-They are a relatively peaceful creature when they are kept in a species only tank or in a community tank with larger fish.
+They are relatively peaceful creatures when they are kept in a species-only tank or in a community tank with larger fish.

 Types of Freshwater Eel